 Zigrida is a fluent speaker of Latvian and edits her church’s quarterly Latvian-language newsletter.

 associate director, data management

-director, administrative program review and strategic planning services
+executive director, strategic services

 Mike assists individual departments, schools, divisions with their assessment and planning activities, offering consultation and facilitation services to meet their specific needs.
 He directs BC’s innovative program review system that guides individual departments through a process self-assessment, external peer review and action planning.
 Mike also works with divisions and schools to help them design and implement a broad range of range of strategic planning, business and operational solutions.

 Mike’s background includes strategic planning, organizational development, project management, change management, training and human resources and employee relations.
 He brings a mix of academic and corporate experience with positions in the higher education, employment, healthcare and high-tech manufacturing industries.

 Mike earned his bachelor's degree in General Management and MBA from the Carroll School of Management at Boston College